maitag/peote-view-origin/README.md

 ####Steps

-To be near OpenGl, all items are accessible by an index.
+This API was original designed for easy network-sync, so all items are accessible by an index.
+(could change in future versions)

 ```
 	peoteView = new PeoteView();